 I placed my plants and staggered them for a more full look especially as they start to grow and make themselves at home.
 I also want to add that all the flowers that I bought for this garden are perennial plants.
 Meaning that they’ll come back year after year versus an annual flower that only lasts one season.
 I want a beautiful flower garden and one that will age beautifully with time while also saving me money!
 What exactly did I plant?
 Here’s the line up and all the details about each plant.

 This lollipop verbena was the first flower that caught my eye when just starting to figure out which flowers I wanted to incorporate in the garden.
 From a distance, the cluster of purple flowers look like a singular round flower (hence the name) blowing in the wind.
-There was a certain beautiful air playfulness about it.
-I love how there are so many tiny purple flowers and how it bushes it.
+There was a certain beautiful air of playfulness about it.
+I love how there are so many tiny purple flowers and how it bushes out.
 It will fill a lot of space and add depth to the flower garden.

 Average Mature Size: 18-24″ H x 18-24″ W